|Generic Name||Brand Name|

 Call911or other emergency services right away if your child has:

-- Dizzy or lightheaded, or if your child faints.
+- Becomes dizzy or lightheaded, or if your child faints.

 Common side effects of this medicine include: